Skip to main content

 About Sakazuki

-Sakazuki is a Tokyo venue with a verified listed price of JPY 4,000–4,999 and evening hours on every day except Wednesday.
-Its verified details are limited: the dress code is casual, and it is listed with Tabelog 100 - Tachinomi - 2025 recognition.
-Beyond those points, specifics such as menu format, seating, booking rules, drinks selection, sourcing, and service style are not verified here, so this guide treats Sakazuki as a thin-data listing rather than building expectations around unconfirmed claims.
+Sakazuki is a Tokyo venue with a listed price of JPY 4,000–4,999 and evening hours on every day except Wednesday.
+The dress code is casual, it is listed with Tabelog 100 - Tachinomi - 2025 recognition.

 The Format and What to Expect

-The verified information supports a simple expectation: Sakazuki is an evening Tokyo stop with casual dress and a listed price of JPY 4,000–4,999.
-It is open 6–11 PM on Monday, Tuesday, Thursday, Friday, Saturday, and Sunday, and closed Wednesday.
-Details about cuisine, individual dishes, counter setup, drink offerings, or whether the venue uses set menus or à la carte ordering are not confirmed in the available data.
+Sakazuki is an evening Tokyo stop with casual dress and a listed price of JPY 4,000–4,999.
+It is open 6–11 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, closed Wednesday.
+For cuisine, individual dishes, counter setup, drink offerings, or whether the venue uses set menus or à la carte ordering, check directly before you go.

 Timing and Booking Strategy

 Plan around dinner hours only: Sakazuki is listed as open from 6–11 PM on all operating days and closed on Wednesdays.
-Reservation requirements, walk-in availability, late-evening menu changes, and seasonal crowd patterns are not verified, so confirm directly before planning around a specific time.
+Confirm reservation requirements, walk-in availability, late-evening menu changes, seasonal crowd patterns directly before planning around a specific time.
 For broader context, you can compare it with other Tokyo venues or browse our full Tokyo restaurants guide.

 How It Sits in Tokyo's Dining Scene